townie/fredrikaverpil.github.io/_posts/2016-05-20-my-sublime-3-setup.md

 The only thing I really miss from [Atom](https://www.atom.io), another great but unfortunately much slower editor, is the git status highlighting of files in the tree view.
 This gives you a super nice overview of the files you're working on.

-It's possible to use e.g. Anaconda for custom build systems, or you can just use `ctrl+b` (or `cmd+b` on OS X) to run the current Python script.
-But I'd like to see a real terminal inside of Sublime Text.
+I'd like to see a real terminal inside of Sublime Text.
 To my knowledge, this doesn't exist (yet).
 There are a few options like [`Terminal`](https://github.com/wbond/sublime_terminal) or [`Terminality`](https://github.com/spywhere/Terminality), but they don't really offer the kind of terminal you'd expect in an IDE.

 All settings files can be examined closer in my [dotfiles repository](https://github.com/fredrikaverpil/dotfiles).